number571/hidden-lake/README.md

 ## Build and run

-Launching an anonymous network is primarily the launch of an anonymizing HLS and HLA=tcp services.
+Launching an anonymous network is primarily the launch of an anonymizing `HLS and HLA=tcp` services.
 Simultaneous launch of these services can be performed using the `HLC` application.
+In addition to the two services described above, HLC will also launch two application services by default: `HLM` (messenger) and `HLP` (pinger).
+You can edit the list of running services using the `hlc.yml` file.
 There are two ways to run HLC: through `source code`, and through the `release version`.

 ### 1. Running from source code